- Your Government

 - Planning & Development

 - Additional Items

 Recap of New Regulations Protecting Your Riverbanks & Wetlands

-In March of 2013, Lebanon Voters adopted amendments to the City's Zoning Ordinance to protect their riverbanks and certain high and very high value wetlands.
+In March of 2013, Lebanon Voters adopted amendments to the City's Zoning Ordinance to protect their riverbanks and certain high and very high-value wetlands.
 The primary purpose of the Riverbank Protection District is to protect the health, safety, and general welfare of the people of the City of Lebanon by protecting its water quality and natural resources.
-This protection for rivers and streams extends from the ordinary high water mark 50 foot inland, with septic waste systems and fuel storage restrictions extending 125 foot inland.
+This protection for rivers and streams extends from the ordinary high water mark 50 feet inland, with septic waste systems and fuel storage restrictions extending 125 feet inland.
 Twelve named and 3 unnamed public rivers and streams are part of the new Riverbank Protection District.

 Prohibitions, Permits, Special Exceptions

 The Riverbank Protection District prohibits new construction, new septic waste systems, the use of pesticides/herbicides/fertilizers, and also regulates vegetation removal.
 The District does permit certain types of uses within it, such as:

 - Fences Constructed Without Use of Mechanical Equipment

 - Home Heating Fuel Within Existing Principal Structures